-Papers typically call this behaviour divergence for rather obscure reasons, which is the name I’ll use in the rest of this post.
+Papers typically call that behaviour divergence for rather obscure reasons, which is the name I’ll use in the rest of this post.
 I’ll like to note that C11 actually prohibits it, in clause 1.10/24:

 However, several programs have decided to use a divergence-like mechanism to handle (some kinds of) exceptions – a good example is most GUI toolkits, which like to abort on memory allocation failure.
 This has the advantage of essentially not having error paths to test.

 However, this method has the big disadvantage of leaking the entire program on an exception.
 Often, this isn’t an issue: unlike what many CS instructors believe, the OS keeps track of a program’s resources and frees them when the program exits (in any way).
 But sometimes one wants only an operation to diverge – consider the case of a web browser with 30 tabs open, when the user enters a page with a badly-designed script that uses many gigabytes of memory – one (of course) won’t like to leak the entire tab, but one won’t like to close the entire browser either.